-A. For the purpose of the Group's capital management, equity includes issued equity capital, securities premium and all other equity reserves attributable to the equity share holders, including capital reserve and net debt includes interest bearing loans and borrowings except lease liability less cash and cash equivalents and current investments.
-The primary objective of the Group's capital management is to safeguard continuity, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.
+A. For the purpose of the Company's capital management, equity includes issued equity capital, securities premium and all other equity reserves attributable to the equity share holders, including capital reserve and net debt includes interest bearing loans and borrowings except cash and cash equivalents.
+The primary objective of the Company's capital management is to safeguard continuity, maintain a strong credit rating and healthy capital ratios in order to support its business and provide adequate return to shareholders through continuing growth.

-The Group manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
+The Company manages its capital structure and makes adjustments in light of changes in economic conditions and the requirements of the financial covenants.
 The funding requirement is met through a mixture of equity, internal accruals, long term borrowings and short term borrowings.
-The Group monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.
+The Company monitors capital using a gearing ratio, which is net debt divided by total capital plus net debt.

-In order to achieve this overall objective, the Group's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.
+In order to achieve this overall objective, the Company's capital management, amongst other things, aims to ensure that it meets financial covenants attached to the interest-bearing loans and borrowings that define capital structure requirements.